aplus-framework/mvc/guide/index.rst

 auto_etag
 """""""""

-``true`` arrow to enable ETag auto-negotiation on all responses.
+``true`` allow to enable ETag auto-negotiation on all responses.
 It can also be an array with the keys ``active`` and ``hash_algo``.

 auto_language